Starefossen/dotfiles/notes.md

 My notes on various topics.
 Use on your own risk.

+## Asdf

+Remember to reshim after installing a new version of asdf[^2]:

+    rm -rf ~/.asdf/shims
+    asdf reshim

+Not doing this may results in tools installed with asdf not being found.

 ## Git

 Update all the submodules to the latest commit on their default branch: